johnrom/nimble-wp-cli/README.md

 You should be ready to hit breakpoints!

+### Running and Testing WP CLI

+After running setting up, there are two ways to run WP CLI in the container:

+- `nimble wp wp-cli $commands` will run WP CLI from outside the container.
+For example, `nimble wp wp-cli core install [...]` will install the WP site at `http://wp-cli.local`
+- `nimble attach wp-cli` will enter a bash instance within the container, where you can enter commands regularly, like `wp core install [...]`

+The project supports both Behat and PHPUnit testing via `nimble test wp-cli behat` and `nimble test wp-cli phpunit` respectively.

 ### Can I use this template within other Nimble Environments?

 Of course!
 Just run `nimble create wp-cli --template johnrom/nimble-wp-cli-template` and follow the instructions for enabling debugging within the `sites/wp-cli` folder for the site `http://wp-cli.local`.